cloudify-cosmo/getcloudify.org/guide/3.1/plugin-salt.md

 # What it does

-The plugin:

-1.  installs a *salt minion* on specified host,
+1. Installs a *salt minion* on specified host.
-2.  configures the minion with provided parameters,
-    *   most importantly - to work with a specific *master*,
+2. Configures the minion with provided parameters; most importantly - to work with a specific *master*.
-3.  ensures the minion's key is accepted by the master,
+3. Ensures the minion's key is accepted by the master.
-4.  starts the minion service,
+4. Starts the minion service.
-5.  configures minion's [*grains*][grains],
+5. Configures minion's [*grains*][grains].
-6.  executes [*highstate*][highstate] on the minion.
+6. Executes [*highstate*][highstate] on the minion.

+{% note title=Note %}
-**NOTE**: this is a one-time operation.
+This is a one-time operation.
 Further management of minion state is left to the master.
+{% endnote %}

 # Basic how-to